markLaughlin/william-setstatespear/README.md

 # William Setstatespear

 This is a sample project used for education of React Router.
+It is a good example of how to use routes.

 The code is organised into different branches which have progressively more complexity.